gauzinge/SPS_June15_HowTo/README.md

         ./STARTRUN.cmstk

-this Kills all previous instance of the  EUDAQ runcontrol start the runcontrol and the EUDAQ log & data collector and the online Monitor + brings up the GUI once you start, be sure to use the "cms_Nov15_internal/external" configuration file
+this Kills all previous instance of the  EUDAQ runcontrol start the runcontrol and the EUDAQ log & data collector and the online Monitor + brings up the GUI once you start, be sure to use the "cms_Nov15_internal/external" configuration file.

+Before you can do anything further, be sure that the two LabView VIs on the NICrate PC are running.
+One is the current monitor for the telescope and the second one is the configuration utility (called ANEMONE).
+Both have to be open, running and must not show errors.
+Only if this is the case, the telescope startup procedure will work.
+Try to never close them.

 2) on the AIDA Telescope Control PC, open the Remote Desktop client